syncfusion-content/wpf-docs/wpf/SfDiagram/Selector.md

 ### Selector

-This is a single entity that binds the selected items in SfDiagram.
+This is a single entity that binds the selected items in the SfDiagram.
 The Diagramming Objects are selected by Tapping on them, and the changes are reflected in the IsSelected property.

 SelectedItems

-This is the collection of Selected Objects (Nodes, Connectors and Groups) in SfDiagram, and is populated based on the IsSelected property of Diagramming Objects (Nodes, Connectors and Groups).
+This is the collection of Selected Objects (Nodes, Connectors and Groups) in the SfDiagram, and is populated based on the IsSelected property of Diagramming Objects (Nodes, Connectors and Groups).
-The following code sample illustrates how to get the selected items:
+The following code example illustrates how to get the selected items:

 [C#]

-// Selected Items of SfDiagram
+// Selected Items of the SfDiagram

 SelectorViewModel selecteditems = (sfdiagram.SelectedItems as SelectorViewModel);